-Pam Webster called BBB to report she received a phone call from a “Microsoft employee” who told her he had recognized a virus on her computer.
-From almost the instant the conversation started, Webster realized this call was not made with good intentions.
+Consumers have notified the BBB to report they received a phone call from a “Microsoft employee” who told them he had recognized a virus on their computer.
+From almost the instant the conversation started, the consumer realized this call was not made with good intentions.

-“The man identified himself as being from Microsoft tech support and said he had identified that my computer had a virus,” Webster said.
+“The man identified himself as being from Microsoft tech support and said he had identified that my computer had a virus,” stated the consumer.
 “He directed me to go to my computer and proceeded to give me directions to ‘get rid of the virus.’”

 According to Microsoft, once these scammers have access to the computer they can install malicious software, steal personal information, take control of the computer remotely or direct consumers to fraudulent websites where they are asked to enter their credit card information.